-- 1. Do not remove the flying leads for the JTAG connection from the board. - 2.
+- 1. If you are using the Multimedia board, do not remove the flying leads for the JTAG connection from the board. - 2.
 Disconnect all other cables and place them in the bottom of the bin. - 3.
 Put the foam on top of the cables and then the board. - 4.
 Make sure the serial cable is reconnected to the Ultragizmo board.